Psycho Dream: Development and release

 Psycho Dream was directed by Kenichi Nishi.
 It was released in Japan on the Super Famicom on December 11, 1992.
-A North American localization was planned by Telenet Japan subsidiary Renovation Products, but it was never released.
+A North American localization was planned by Telenet Japan subsidiary Renovation Products, but was never released.
 It would have been their second release following Doomsday Warrior.
 In their 1994 SNES catalog, Nintendo Power mistakenly listed Dream Probe as having been released in September 1993.

-Psycho Dream was made available through Nintendo Switch Online on February 17, 2021.
+Psycho Dream was made available through the Nintendo Classics service on February 17, 2021.

+It is also planned to release on modern consoles and PC on the 3rd quarter of 2025 as a port by Ratalaika Games.

 Reception

 Famitsu gave it an 18/40.
 Fan reception was mixed: readers of Famimaga voted to give the game a 17.43 out of 30 score, ranking at the number 292 spot in a poll, indicating a middling following.
 Reviewing the planned localization, three reviewers at Electronic Gaming Monthly gave a score of 5/10 and a fourth gave a 6/10.
 Super Play gave the game a 33% score.
 Italian magazine Game Power gave it 75%.